5 Tips For Good Communication: The Essential Ingredient for a Successful Project

 Meeting notes give you both the chance to see where you might have misunderstood each other and make corrections.

-Typically, I type up meeting notes in Word within a few days of a meeting and email those to my client; they’ll add, delete, and change as they see fit and email the notes back.
+Typically, I type up meeting notes within a few days of a meeting and email those to my client, or add them to a Dropbox.com folder.
+I invite my clients to add, delete, and change as they see fit and email the notes back (or save them to Dropbox).
 I’ll admit I’ve been surprised at times by how differently my client and I interpreted something; writing everything down is a great equalizer.